1j01/window-switcher/README.md

 ![App Switcher screenshot](app-switcher-screenshot.png)

 - <kbd>Win+Tab</kbd> to switch between applications
+  - Note: this replaces the Task View feature
 - <kbd>Shift</kbd> to cycle in reverse
 - <kbd>Escape</kbd> to cancel
 - Custom UI, designed to match the Windows 11 theme